Taking the Long Way Home

 Board documents, such as practice acts, rules, by-laws and guidelines of any board are living documents, subject to change as time and experience show a need.
 Hopefully they are always changed with an eye to improving the public protection, service to stakeholders, or whatever the particular entity is charged with doing.
 I’m not sure that’s the case here.

 I’d like to remind the folks at COMTA that big egos at the top, a lack of transparency, poor service to stakeholders, and changing by-laws to suit whomever is in charge at the time, are the very things that came within a hair’s breadth of bringing down the NCBTMB.
 I wouldn’t get too carried away with making changes like the ones above.
-As the present NCB leadership who inherited just such a mess to clean up can attest, it’s not going to serve your organization well at all.
+As the present NCBTMB leadership who inherited just such a mess to clean up can attest, it’s not going to serve your organization well at all.

 Louisiana Board under the Microscope